 - Although a separate country surrounded by Italy on all sides, there are no official border controls at San Marino.
 Anyone with a valid visa to Italy can enter the enclave of San Marino.
 However, an official passport stamp can be purchased from the Tourism Office.

 - For further information, read about travel to San Marino.

 Where to Stay in San Marino during Festival Season:

-I stayed right in the very heart of the Old Town in a local house turned B&B called Balsimelli 12, which means you are in stumbling distance of every single thing.
+I stayed in the heart of the Old Town in a local house turned B&B called Balsimelli 12, which means you are within stumbling distance of everything.
 This house, built using the stone of Mount Titano and beautifully renovated with a stylish interior, has been passed down through generations of the Balsimelli family.

-The current owner Fabrizio keeps the family legacy alive, welcoming you in as one of his own, alongside his two adorable and loving puppies whom you cannot adopt.
-There are two bedrooms, although the bedroom on the top floor has an enviable balcony whose vantage point across San Marino makes you feel even more at the very centre of the action.
+The current owner Fabrizio keeps the family legacy alive, welcoming you in as one of his own alongside his two adorable and loving puppies.
+There are two bedrooms, although the bedroom on the top floor has an enviable balcony whose vantage point across San Marino makes you feel even more at the centre of the action.

-It’s rare I always talk about a specific accommodation long after I stayed there, but Balsimelli 12 and its stories of an unforgettable weekend, is one of them.
+I rarely talk about a specific accommodation long after I stayed there, but Balsimelli 12 and its stories of an unforgettable weekend is one of them.

 Leave a Reply